ccnmaastricht/SSU/README.md

 **e)** ARA-Institute Brain Structure-Function Relationships (INM-10), Jülich Research Centre, 	Jülich, Germany

 **f)** Institute of Zoology, Faculty of Mathematics and Natural Sciences, University of Cologne, Cologne, Germany

+## License

+This repository contains a mix of open-source code under two different licenses:

+- **MIT License** With the exception of the Saccade Generation Module, this project is under the MIT license.
+A copy of the MIT license can be found in the LICENSE file.
+- **CC BY-NC-SA 4.0 License**: The Saccade Generation Module is based on the [spiking neural network model of the saccade generator in the reticular formation](https://github.com/ccnmaastricht/spiking_saccade_generator) written by Anno Kurth with support from Sacha van Albada and is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).
+The full text of the CC BY-NC-SA 4.0 License can be found in the [CC_BY_NC_SA_LICENSE.md](./CC_BY_NC_SA_LICENSE.md) file.

 ## References
 [1] Gancarz, Gregory, and Stephen Grossberg.
 "A neural model of the saccade generator in the reticular formation."
 Neural Networks 11.7-8 (1998): 1159-1174.